diestro27/solar-data-app/README.md

-# Getting Started with Create React App
+# Solar Data App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This app gets the average peak sun hours per day for an entered zip code.
+This app showcases React and embedding a React app in an iframe element on an HTML page.

 ## Installation